phobos/phobos_prometheus/README.md

 ## Usage

-In phobos_boot.rb, add `PhobosPrometheus.configure` to setup a single point of
+In phobos_boot.rb, add `PhobosPrometheus.register_subscriber` to setup tracking of Phobos metrics.

 In config.ru, mount the metrics endpoint: